 Specific Herbs / Teas and Breastfeeding

 - Green tea and breastfeeding: Can you drink green tea while breastfeeding?
 Most green teas do contain caffeine, but you may be able to find caffeine-free green tea.
 High amounts of green tea are not recommended for breastfeeding women.
 This herb has not been tested for safety while nursing.

 - Fennel tea while breastfeeding: Small amounts are safe if you take the fennel tea to help a gassy baby.

 - Feverfew and breastfeeding: Not enough information is available on this herb, and it should be avoided while breastfeeding.
 Mothers might want to use this herb to relieve headaches, and it is best to get the advice of a professional or use something else in its place.

 - Red raspberry leaf tea breastfeeding: This is an excellent tea for lactation ( increasing milk supply ) and contains many minerals.

 - Nettle tea breastfeeding: This herb is usually combined with other herbs to make lactation teas that increase milk supply.

 - Chamomile tea for babies and mothers: Chamomile tea is sometimes used to help a mother rest or sleep better and can even help calm a teething baby.

 Make sure it’s decaffeinated.
 If it's not decaffeinated, you may drink three cups daily, depending on whether you consume other caffeine products like chocolate, coffee, etc.

 - Alfalfa breastfeeding tea: It can be used safely to increase milk supply.
 Alfalfa can boost milk production by 50 – 100%.
-Can also be used in combination with fenugreek, blessed thistle, and marshmallow.
+It can also be combined with fenugreek, blessed thistle, and marshmallow.